petrstepanov/dual-readout-tmva/README.md

 ### Training Stage

-Currently two ML alorithms are implemented in the code, namely: boosted decision trees (BDT) and deep neural network (DNN).
+Currently two ML alorithms are implemented in the code: boosted decision trees (BDT) and deep neural network (DNN).
 DNN algorithm requires splitting the input data into the "training" and "test" events.
 A ratio of 80÷20 for training-to-test events was selected respectively.
 Results of the training stage are presented on the graphs below:

 <figure>
   <img src="https://raw.githubusercontent.com/petrstepanov/dual-readout-tmva/main/resources/plots/4b-overtraining-check.png" alt="TMVA Overtraining Check" />